-The current research community is defined as undergraduate students, including students at the University of Baghdad (Baghdad Governorate) for morning studies for the academic year 2023-2024, totaling 54,110 students, comprising 21,275 males and 32,835 females.
+The current research community comprises undergraduate students at the University of Baghdad (Baghdad Governorate) enrolled in morning studies for the academic year 2023-2024, totaling 54,110 students, comprising 21,275 males and 32,835 females.
 According to the specialization variable (scientific-humanitarian), they are distributed as follows: 34,220 male and female students for scientific specializations and 19,890 male and female students for humanities.
-The study community also includes students at Al-Salam University College for morning studies for the academic year 2023-2024, totaling 10,418 male and female students, comprising 6,293 males and 4,125 females.
+The study community also includes students at Al-Salam University College who attend morning studies for the academic year 2023-2024, totaling 10,418 students: 6,293 males and 4,125 females.
 According to the specialization variable (scientific-humanitarian), they are distributed as follows: 8,682 male and female students for scientific specializations and 1,736 male and female students for humanities.
-Table (1) shows the number of college students distributed.
-According to the research (male-female), variables: gender specialization (scientific-human), and type of study (governmentalprivate).
+Table 1 shows the distribution of college students.
+According to the research variables: gender (male/female), specialization (scientific/human), and type of study (governmental/private).